South-Paw/flickr-viewr/README.md

 ## Requirements

-- [ ] UI to search the ["Public Feed"](https://www.flickr.com/services/feeds/docs/photos_public/) Flickr [JSON API](https://www.flickr.com/services/api/response.json.html) and view images.
+- [x] UI to search the ["Public Feed"](https://www.flickr.com/services/feeds/docs/photos_public/) Flickr [JSONP API](https://www.flickr.com/services/api/response.json.html) and view images.
-- [ ] Apply basic styling to make it presentable
+- [x] Apply basic styling to make it presentable
 - [ ] Unit tests
-- [ ] Real-time/instant results as the user types
+- [x] Real-time/instant results as the user types
-- [ ] Image as thumbnail
+- [x] Image as thumbnail
-- [ ] Image author
+- [x] Image author
-- [ ] Image tags
+- [x] Image tags
-- [ ] Link the thumbnail to the hi-res image so the user can view that too
+- [x] Link the thumbnail to the hi-res image so the user can view that too

 Assume that the app and the data set will grow over time, so the initial architecture needs to take this into account.